Update: ‘2023 Kia Niro EV prototype review’ section added.

 Soul EV discontinuation clears the way for the Niro EV

-The Kia Soul EV is gone for good in the U.S. There’s no plan to launch the second-gen Soul EV, as per a report from Autoblog.
+The Kia Soul EV is gone for good in the U.S. market.
+As per a report from Autoblog, there’s no plan to launch the second-gen Soul EV.
 The Kia Niro EV will be the only pure electric offering from the brand in that segment.
 The SUV body style and added space make the Niro EV suitable for American customers.
-Kia will go all-out in making the Niro EV a better fit for the U.S. market as its success in the B-segment hinges on it.
+Kia’s success in the B-segment hinges on the new 2023 Niro EV.

-When will the new Kia Niro be launched?
+When will the new Kia Niro EV be launched?

 Kia has confirmed that the all-new Niro will arrive in U.S. dealer showrooms in fall 2022.

 What will be the 2023 Kia Niro EV price?